KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 # Installation of PowerShell Core to Turris Omnia LXC Container
 > This repo is a step-by-step tutorial how to install PowerShell Core to Turris Omnia LXC container.
-It's aiming to Windows/PowerShell orientied users which not familiar with SSH/Bash enviroment and the official tutorials are driving them crazy.
+It's aiming to Windows/PowerShell orientied users which not familiar with SSH/Bash enviroment and the official tutorials from CZ.NIC are driving them crazy.

 ## Overview